 Shiba Inu

-The Shiba Inu is one of Japan’s oldest and smallest native dog breeds, with a history that dates back over 3,000 years.
-Originally bred for hunting small game in the mountainous regions of Japan, the Shiba Inu was valued for its agility, keen sense of smell, and bold personality.
-The breed was named “Shiba” meaning “brushwood” in Japanese, a reference to the terrain in which they were used and the color of the brushwood itself.
+The Shiba Inu is one of Japan’s oldest and most beloved dog breeds, dating back over 3,000 years.
+Originally bred for hunting small game like birds and rabbits in Japan’s mountainous regions, Shibas were prized for their agility, independence, and keen senses.
+The name “Shiba” means “brushwood” in Japanese, referencing the terrain where they hunted or the reddish brushwood color of their coat.

 Height